jqlang/jq/docs/content/manual/manual.md

 :::

-In general, on the left-hand side of an assignment, we can use filters that evaluate to a _concatenation of complex paths_, where each of these complex paths must start with `.`.
+In general, on the left-hand side of an assignment, we can use filters that evaluate to a _concatenation of compound paths_, where each of these compound paths must start with `.`.
 We call such filters [_path expressions_](#path-expressions).

-When jq evaluates an assignment, it tries to evaluate its left-hand side to a concatenation of complex paths.
+When jq evaluates an assignment, it tries to evaluate its left-hand side to a concatenation of compound paths.
 If it succeeds, it updates the values at the positions corresponding to these paths.

 ::: Example